Are you having relationship problems? You’re not alone!

 Rather than ignore the problem, talk about it with your significant other and work together to find ways to spice things up in the bedroom.

 If you’re both usually busy, schedule romantic encounters for the days you’re less busy and try to put in extra effort to make your partner happy.

 #4.
 Lack of money management

-Couples who purposely talk about finances and strategically manage their money as a team tends to avoid money problems.
+Couples who purposely talk about finances and strategically manage their money as a team tend to avoid money problems.

 If you’ve never talked about money before or you don’t stick to a budget, you may encounter financial problems in the long run.

 This is because, whether you have a joint account or not, your partner’s spending habits will definitely have an effect on your own finances, especially when you live together.

-Instead of shouting and screaming about every transaction he makes, simply tell your partner about your views on money and try to find a middle ground together.
+Instead of shouting and screaming about every transaction he makes, gently tell your partner about your views on money and try to find a middle ground together.

 #5.
 Recurring power struggle